syncfusion-content/windowsforms-docs/WindowsForms/AutoComplete/faq/How-to-add-a-new-data-row-to-the-Data-table-at-run-time.md

 ---
 layout: post
-title: How to add a new data row to the Data table at run time
+title: How to add a new data row to the Data table at run time | WindowsForms | Syncfusion
 description: How to add a new data row to the Data table at run time
 platform: WindowsForms
 control: Tools